 1.10 The Processor will demonstrate its compliance with the obligations in this DPA by certifications issued by approved certification bodies.

-1.11 During the duration of the Main Agreement, the Controller grants to the Processor a limited, non-exclusive, non-sublicensable, non-transferable license to capture, copy, store, transmit, maintain, access and display the Controllers Data solely to the extent necessary to provide the Services to the Controller under this DPA.
+1.11 During the duration of the Main Agreement, the Controller grants to the Processor a limited, non-exclusive, non-sublicensable, non-transferable license to capture, copy, store, transmit, maintain, access and display the Controllers Data solely to the extent necessary to provide the Services to the Controller under this main agreement.

 2. Data Security

 2.1 The Data Processor shall implement technical, physical, and organizational measures to ensure a high level of security of the Personal Data processing and to protect Personal Data against unauthorized or unlawful processing and against accidental loss, destruction, damage, alteration, or disclosure.
 The Data Processor's aforementioned security measures shall at all times meet or exceed the (i) requirements of any applicable laws and regulations, and (ii) security measures then prevalent in the Data Controller's industry to which the processing of Personal Data relates to.

 The Data Processor shall implement at least the following measures:

 - pseudonymize and encrypt the Personal Data where so required under an assignment made in accordance with Appendix 2 and 3;